There are certain employee rights which you have to adhere to as a legal responsibility of being a domestic employer in the UK.

 Employees are legally entitled to receive a payslip each time they are paid or just before.
 Payslips should be kept safe as they act as proof of earnings should the nanny wish to apply for a loan or mortgage.
 The payslip must contain the gross salary, deductions (including tax and national insurance) and the total amount of 'take-home' pay after deductions have been made.
 It may also contain your employee's National Insurance Number, their tax code, pay rate and any additional payments such as overtime or bonuses.

-Employers are legally required to give employees a Contract of Employment or written Statement of Employment terms within eight weeks of their start date.
+Employers are legally required to give employees a Contract of Employment or written Statement of Employment terms, by the first day of their start date.
 Stafftax HR will create a bespoke contract for you and your employee once you complete our Contract Request Form.